stacks-network/stacks-core/sip/sip-003-peer-network.md

 * **Unstructured reachability**.
 The peer network's routing algorithm prioritizes building a _random_ peer graph such that there are many _distinct_ paths between any two peers.
-A random (unstructured) graph is preferred to a structured graph in order to maximize the number of neighbor peers that a given peer will consider in its frontier.
+A random (unstructured) graph is preferred to a structured graph (like a DHT) in order to maximize the number of neighbor peers that a given peer will consider in its frontier.
 When choosing neighbors, a peer will prefer to maximize the number of _distinct_ autonomous systems represented in its frontier in order to help keep as many networks on the Internet connected